zephyrproject-rtos/zephyr/doc/kernel/usermode/memory_domain.rst

 ************

 Any thread running in user mode will need access to its own stack buffer.
-On context switch into a user mode thread, a dedicated MPU region will be programmed with the bounds of the stack buffer.
+On context switch into a user mode thread, a dedicated MPU region or MMU page table entries will be programmed with the bounds of the stack buffer.
 A thread exceeding its stack buffer will start pushing data onto memory it doesn't have access to and a memory access violation exception will be generated.

+Note that user threads have access to the stacks of other user threads in the same memory domain.
+This is the minimum required for architectures to support memory domains.
+Architecture can further restrict access to stacks so each user thread only has access to its own stack if such architecture advertises this capability via :kconfig:option:`CONFIG_ARCH_MEM_DOMAIN_SUPPORTS_ISOLATED_STACKS`.
+This behavior is enabled by default if supported and can be selectively disabled via :kconfig:option:`CONFIG_MEM_DOMAIN_ISOLATED_STACKS` if architecture supports both operating modes.
+However, some architectures may decide to enable this all the time, and thus this option cannot be disabled.
+Regardless of these kconfigs, user threads cannot access the stacks of other user threads outside of their memory domains.

 Thread Resource Pools
 *********************